CommonGarden/Grow-IoT/README.md

 Eventually we'll be making libraries for other languages (not everything can or should run a highlevel language like Javascript) like Lua and python.

-Code will soon be ported to ES6 (a good excuse to rewrite the code and add tests).

-We use [gulp](http://gulpjs.com/) as our task runner.
-We use it to run tests, build docs, minify the code, lint things, etc.

-`gulp build` concatonates the files in the `src` folder into one grow.js file.
+Code is written in ES6, and compiled using [rollup](https://github.com/rollup/rollup).

+`npm run build` builds the library.

-`gulp test` runs tests in the test folder.
+`npm run test` builds the library, and runs tests in the test folder.

-The documentation is written in jsdoc, built using [Mr-Doc](https://mr-doc.github.io/), and kept on the gh-pages branch of this repo.
+The documentation is written in jsdoc, built using [Mr-Doc](https://mr-doc.github.io/), and kept on the [gh-pages branch of this repo](https://github.com/CommonGarden/Grow.js/tree/gh-pages).

 # Contributing